4.10. AWS Glue Support#

 AWS Glue is a supported metadata catalog for Presto.
 It is intended to be used as a alternative to the Hive Metastore with the Presto Hive plugin to work with your S3 data.

-When you deploy a Starburst Presto AMI from the AWS Marketplace, you need to configure the Hive connector to use Glue.
+When you deploy a SEP AMI from the AWS Marketplace, you need to configure the Hive connector to use Glue.
 The minimal setup is to do the following on all Presto nodes:

 sudo service presto restart